SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

  There are five types of questions:
 - *Multiple Choice* - Multiple answer options can be defined as correct.
 - *Single Choice* - One and only one answer option can be defined as correct.
-  :point_right: If no answer option is defined as correct, the module can not be activated.
+  :point_right: If no answer option is defined as correct, the module cannot be activated.
 - *Short Answer* - In this type of question, all the possible answers for the question must be configured.
 For example, if you have a question that can be answered with a number, set as answer options the number written in figures, in word form, in capitals and so on.
-All the included answer options are automatically considered as correct, so there is no need to configure this.
+All the included answer options are automatically considered correct, so there is no need to configure this.
 - *Statement* - This type of question admits only two answer options: True or False.
 They cannot be changed, but they can have its correction defined.
-  :point_right: If no answer option is defined as correct, the module can not be activated.
+  :point_right: If no answer option is defined as correct, the module cannot be activated.
 - *Matching Options* - For each answer option, there is a matching pair.
-Each combination of answer option x matching pair is considered as correct.
+Each combination of answer option x matching pair is considered correct.
 It's possible to set a matching pair without an answer option, in order to give the member more alternatives of combination.
 In this case, the combination of "no answer option" x "existing matching pair" is not considered as correct.

 ### 3.1.
 Creating the Multiple Choice question
 In the first page of the Question Wizard, select the *Multiple Choice* option and fill in the following fields:
 - **Question Name** - This field is intended to identify the question.
 It has a maximum limit of 80 characters.
-  :point_right: If this field is left blank, the system will automatically set the Question Name field with the 20 first characters of the Question Text.
+  :point_right: If this field is left blank, the system will automatically set the Question Name field with the first 20 characters of the Question Text.
 - **Shuffle Answer Options** - When this field is set to "true", the system will display the answer options in a different order each time the member makes a new allowed attempt for the question.
 - **Question Text** - This is the wording of the question.
 This is a rich text field.
 - **Answer Option Text** - For the Multiple Choice questions, the answer option text fields represent the alternatives of answers that will be displayed for the member.
 This field has a maximum limit of 255 characters.
  > At CMS, these alternatives are preceded by checkboxes, enabling the member to select one or more answers.
-- **Is Correct** - When set to "true", indicates that the answer option is correct.
-When set to "false", indicates that the answer is not correct.
+- **Is Correct** - When it is set to "true", indicates that the answer option is correct.
+When it is set to "false", indicates that the answer is not correct.

 :point_right: 1.
-It's possible to create as many answer option text fields as desired by clicking the New button in the right upper corner of the Answer Options frame.
+It is possible to create as many answer option text fields as desired by clicking the New button in the right upper corner of the Answer Options frame.
 :point_right: 2.
-Any of the included answer options can be removed by clicking the remove icon (:heavy_multiplication_x:) in its right side.
+Any of the included answer options can be removed by clicking the *remove* icon (:heavy_multiplication_x:) in its right side.
 :point_right: 3.
 It's possible to reorder the answer option text fields and their corresponding corrections by dragging them and dropping them in the desired order.

-It's possible to press the **Save and new** button which saves the question and its answer options and automatically displays the first question wizard page or the **Save** button that saves all data and just refreshes the module details page.
+It is possible to press the **Save and new** button which saves the question and its answer options and automatically displays the first question wizard page or the **Save** button that saves all data and just refreshes the module details page.

 ### 3.2.
 Creating the Single Choice question
 In the first page of the Question Wizard, select the *Single Choice* option and fill in the following fields: